trentm/node-bunyan/README.md

         serializers: {req: bunyan.stdSerializers.req}
     });

-because Bunyan includes a small set of standard serializers.
-To use all the standard serializers you can use:
+because Bunyan includes a small set of standard serializers, including serializers for Error objects using the `error` key, and `request` and `response` objects using the `req` and `res` keys.
+To use all these standard serializers you can use:

     var log = bunyan.createLogger({